straw-hat-team/adr/src/adrs/4761776210/README.md

 ## Resolution

-Chosen option: one event-sourced hierarchy of untyped places per tenant, because it is the only pattern that survived at scale across three independent cloud vendors, and it removes every platform guess about tenant org charts.
+Chosen option: one hierarchy of untyped places per tenant, because it is the only pattern that survived at scale across three independent cloud vendors, and it removes every platform guess about tenant org charts.

 **A container is a named place in the tenant's tree, not a thing.**
 Nothing is stored inside one; resources point at it.
 The rules:

 1. Each tenant has one tree.
 Its nodes ("containers") are opaque ids.
-   The tree is an event stream (`NodeAdded`, `NodeMoved`, `NodeRemoved`);
-   the current tree is a projection.
+   The tree changes only through three audited operations (add, move, remove), each validated against the whole tree; the current tree is derived from that history.
 There is no container record.
+How the history is stored (event stream, audited table) is an implementation choice per service.
 2. Every resource carries exactly one `container` id (placement) and one `owner` principal (accountability).
 Neither derives from the other.
 3. `kind` and display names are labels and API-surface slugs on the node